Lombard Security Model

 Security Consortium

-The Security Consortium distributes trust across 15 independent digital asset institutions.
+The Security Consortium distributes trust across multiple independent digital asset institutions.
 These members possess public reputations, legal accountability, professional security teams, and geographic/organizational diversity.

 Key operational requirements:

-- A single or even five compromised members cannot authorize actions independently
+- A single or even four compromised members cannot authorize actions independently

 - Membership requires infrastructure deployment, KYB review, network voting, and smart contract updates